DFE-Digital/tra-digital-design-history/app/posts/refer-serious-misconduct-by-a-teacher-in-england/2023-06-27-getting-feedback.md

       src: feedback-sent.png
 ---

-We currently allow users to give feedback through the phase banner at the top of every page of the service.
+We allow users to give feedback through a link in the phase banner at the top of every page of the service.

-The feedback form uses Google Forms to collect and store feedback.
-But since we no longer use Google Forms we have redesigned it to use GOV.UK styles.
+The feedback form used Google Forms to collect and store feedback.
+But since we no longer use Google Forms we’ve redesigned it to use GOV.UK styles.

-We have also added a link to give feedback on the confirmation page.
+We’ve also added a link to give feedback on the confirmation page which users reach when they submit a referral.

 ## How it works

-Clicking ‘feedback’ from the phase banner or ‘Give feedback about this service’ from the confirmation page will take users to the feedback form.
+Clicking ‘feedback’ in the phase banner or ‘Give feedback about this service’ from the confirmation page takes users to the feedback form.

 There are 3 questions:

+- How satisifed are you with the service?
+- How can we improve the service?
+- Can we contact you about your feedback?

+Users must answer all 3 questions before they can send their feedback.

 ### How satisifed are you with the service?

-We’re asking for this so that we can track satisfaction score.
+We’re asking for this so that we can track the satisfaction score.
 The options are:

 - Very satisfied
 - Satisfied